guedes/pgxn-utils/README.md

     Trying to release my_cool_extension-0.0.1.zip ... released successfully!
     Visit: https://manager.pgxn.org/distributions/my_cool_extension/0.0.1

-You can export `PGXN_USER` and `PGXN_PASSWORD` environment variables to avoid type username and password everytime.
+You can export the `PGXN_USER` and `PGXN_PASSWORD` environment variables to avoid typing your username and password every time.

 # Working in progress